MA MEAS - Applicants and Prospective Students

 The Letter of Recommendation needs to be issued by a university professor.
 He or she should send the completed form directly to us via E-mail.

-In addition to the application for admission and the letter of recommendation, the documents listed below should be submitted, either in English or German.
+In addition to the application for admission form and the letter of recommendation, the documents listed below are to be submitted, either in English or German.
 Diplomas, degree certificates, transcript of grades, evidence of language proficiency, etc. need to be scans of the originals or certified copies.
-If any documents are not already in German or English, you need to submit scans of certified translations into either English or German.
+If any documents are not available in German or English, you need to submit scans of certified translations into either English or German.

-- Copy of BA degree certificate, including a transcript of grades showing an average grade of 2.5 or higher, based on the German grading system, and also including a transcript of any semesters spent abroad (Please use the so-called Bavarian Formular to calculate your CGPA in the German grading system)
+• Copy of BA degree certificate, including a transcript of grades showing an average grade of 2.5 or higher, based on the German grading system, and also including a transcript of any semesters spent abroad (Please use the so-called Bavarian Formular to calculate your CGPA in the German grading system.
+The best possible grade in Germany is 1.0, the minimum passing grade is 4.0)

-- APS Certificate (= Certificate of the ‘Akademische Prüfstelle’): relevant only for graduates from universities in China, Vietnamand Mongolia
+• APS Certificate (= Certificate of the ‘Akademische Prüfstelle’): relevant only for graduates from universities in China, Vietnamand and India.

 Application Procedure for BA MOAS Students/Graduates